PM, politicians and celebrities pay tributes to 'fearless' actor Puneeth Rajkumar | Entertainment

 ''He not only successfully took the legacy forward of his late father Rajkumar Garu with his acting but also with his kindness.
 My deepest condolences to his family and diehard fans.
 You will be missed,'' Charan wrote.

 ''I cannot process this.
 Cannot believe you've left us Puneeth.
 Kind, gifted, fearless...so much to give to the world.
 This is not fair brother.
 Heartbroken.''
 Rana Daggubati tweeted, ''Gone too soon brother!
 Extremely shocked and saddened.''
-Actor Trisha Krishnan, who had worked with him in the 2014 actioner ''Power'', posted a heartbreak emoticon and wrote, ''I refuse to process this.''
 Prakash Raj said he was ''shattered'' with the news and called it a ''black friday''.

 ''Ah No. Gone too soon my dear Appu.
 I’m shattered.
 Heart broken... not fair #BlackFriday #PuneethRajkumar,'' he tweeted.